bitlogic/doks-algarrobo/content/docs/prologue/novice-tutorial.md

 ---
-title: "Quick Start"
+title: "Tutorial"
-description: "Short description of how this project works."
+description: "Detailed description of how this project works."
-lead: "Short description of how this project works."
+lead: "Detailed description of how this project works."
 date: 2020-11-16T13:59:39+01:00
 lastmod: 2020-11-16T13:59:39+01:00
 draft: false